14 things to see and do in the Trastevere neighbourhood

-In Trastevere you won't find the Colosseum, the Trevi Fountain or St. Peter's Square; in Trastevere, you won't see palaces or luxuries, but you will find narrow, colorful, and charming streets that will make you feel like you're inside a Fellini movie.
+In Trastevere you won't find the Colosseum, the Trevi Fountain or St. Peter's Square; in Trastevere you won't see palaces or luxuries, but you will see narrow, colorful and charming streets that will make you feel like in a Fellini's movie.

 1. Take a gastronomic tour in Trastevere

-There are dozens of charming streets and a long list of restaurants to enjoy in this neighborhood of buildings eroded by time and covered in ivy, that's why many tours of Rome include the Trastevere area in their itineraries.
-One of the best ways to tour the area is by taking this gastronomic tour of Trastevere and the Jewish Quarter in which, in addition to getting to know its streets and its history for three and a half hours, you can taste some of the most exquisite dishes.
+There are dozens of charming streets and a long list of restaurants to enjoy.
+That's why many tours of Rome include the Trastevere area in their itineraries.
+One of the best ways to tour the area is to take this gastronomic tour of Trastevere, Campo di Fiori and the Jewish quarter in which, in addition to learning about its streets and its history for three and a half hours, you can taste some of the most exquisite dishes.

 About gastronomy in Trastevere

-Gastronomy is an essential part of this tour, because it is an essential part of this particular neighborhood of Rome.
-You will taste some of the best pasta dishes and pizzas in the city.
-Be ready to get your mouth watering while reading this list of the Italian specialties you will taste during your visit:
+Gastronomy is an essential part of the tour, because it is an essential part of this particular neighborhood of Rome.
+There you will taste some of the best pastas and pizzas in the city.
+I will make you suffer a little more and list the Italian specialties that you will taste during your visit:

-- Pasta: it is one of Italy's star dishes and if you have an Italian friend you will know that it is kind of a ritual for them.
-They effortlessly prepare the most perfect and impossibly delicious dishes of pasta.
+- Pasta: it is one of the star dishes in Italy and if you have ever lived with an Italian you will know that for them it is a ritual.

-- Fresh Mozzarella cheese and cured salami: fresh products in Italy are of excellent quality and cheese is always the finest.
+- Fresh Mozzarella cheese and cured salami: fresh products in Italy are of excellent quality and cheese is one of their strong points.

 - Risotto balls: also called suppli, they are a typical Jewish dish.

-- Fried artichokes: in the Jewish area they just fry everything with such mastery... and the result couldn't be more delicious.
-No greasy fritters here!
+- Fried artichokes: in the Jewish area they fry everything and the result leaves nothing to be desired.
+Here there is no "fritanga".

-- Artisan ice cream: you haven't tasted real ice cream until you eat gelato in Rome.
+- Artisan ice cream (you haven't tasted real ice cream until you eat it in Rome).

 What the tour consists of

-All this tour and the tastings included are enjoyed in a small capacity tour where a maximum of 12 people guarantees an intimate experience.
-The experience of this gastronomic walk in Trastevere and its surroundings lasts three and a half hours and, despite having a specialized local guide, it is more like a relaxed and interesting evening with friends than a sightseeing tour.
+All this tour and all these tastings you will enjoy in a small capacity tour where the maximum of 12 people guarantees an intimate experience.
+The experience of this gastronomic walk in Trastevere and surroundings lasts three and a half hours and, despite having a specialized local guide, it is more like a relaxed and interesting evening with friends than a sightseeing tour.

-It is the center of the social and cultural life of this neighborhood and it is essential to visit it at dusk when it is lit up and becomes a meeting place for locals.
-The square owes its name to the church that presides over it and in the center, there is a fountain around whose steps dozens of young people gather every night, and street shows are organized.
-In the streets that lead to this square is where you will find most of the restaurants in the neighborhood, with tables outside to dine al fresco in the summer months.
+It is the center of the social and cultural life of this neighborhood and a visit at dusk, when it is illuminated and becomes a gathering place, is a must.
+The square owes its name to the church that presides over it and in the center there is a fountain around whose steps dozens of young people gather every night and street shows are organized.
+In the streets that lead to this square is where they are located, with tables outside in the summer months, most of the restaurants in the neighborhood.

 3. Visit the Church of Santa Cecilia in Trastevere

-Santa Cecilia is the patron saint of music, so it will not be unusual that on the organized tour your guide will take you here to talk about the Italian musical scene and especially about all the concerts that can be seen in this bohemian neighborhood.
-He will also tell you the chilling story of the sacrifice of this saint who was made a martyr in this very place.
+Santa Cecilia is the patron saint of music, so it will not be unusual that, if you have hired the tour, your guide will take advantage of this stop to tell you a little about Italian music and especially all the concerts that can be seen in this neighborhood with bohemian dyes.
+He will also tell you the chilling story of the sacrifice of this saint who was martyred in this very place.

-This is a romantically decorated park full of fountains and statues.
-It is definitely at its peak when the cherry blossoms bloom in spring and from it, you can see beautiful views of Rome reaching up to Gianicolo Hill.
+This is where a romantically decorated park full of fountains and statues is located.
+It reaches its splendor when the cherry blossoms bloom in spring and from it you can see beautiful views of Rome reaching up to the Gianicolo hill.

 5. Strolling through the Jewish Quarter

-Also known as the "Jewish Ghetto", in this area, you will find points of interest such as the ruins of the portico d'Ottavia or the main synagogue of Rome, but being honest its biggest attraction is the local specialties that you can taste in its small, cozy restaurants with a genuine atmosphere.
-I hope you like fried food because it is the house's specialty.
+Also known as the "Jewish ghetto" without any negative connotation.
+In this area you will find points of interest such as the ruins of the portico d'Ottavia or the main synagogue of Rome, but the most important thing is the local specialties that you will taste in its small restaurants in the middle of a genuine atmosphere.
+I hope you like fried food because it is the specialty of the place.

-This area is identified by its huge open-air market with daily fresh fruit and vegetables.
+This area is characterized by its huge open-air market with fresh fruit and vegetables daily.
 Once upon a time, this enclave was full of medieval inns and Renaissance palaces such as Palazzo Farnese (where the tour usually begins) or Palazzo Spada.
 The inns are no longer preserved, but the palaces and mansions are.
 In the center of the square where the market is located, you will find a statue dedicated to the famous philosopher Giordano Bruno.

 7. Take a private tour of Trastevere

-If you fall in love with this neighborhood and the daily life in Rome, you have the option to book a private tour of Trastevere for you and your travel companions.
-This option also lasts 3.5 hours (on foot), includes the Jewish quarter and Campo de Fiori, and, of course, it is also a gastronomic tour.
+If you fall in love with this neighborhood and daily life in Rome, you have the option of hiring a private tour of Trastevere for you and your travel companions.
+This option also lasts 3.5 hours (on foot), includes the Jewish quarter and Campo de Fiori and, of course, is also organized as a gastronomic tour.

-Why choose this tour?
-The atmosphere of intimacy that you will enjoy with the guide and the possibility of adapting the tour and its times depending on what you are most interested in visiting in this neighborhood.
+The advantage?
+The intimate atmosphere that you will create with the guide and the possibility to adapt the tour and its timing according to what you are most interested in visiting in this neighborhood.
 You will also be able to get personalized restaurant recommendations that will come in handy during your visit.

-Built in the 15th century to connect Trastevere with the center of Rome, strolling along it at sunset is a soothing experience in which you can also be surprised by musical performances.
+Built in the 15th century to connect Trastevere with the center of Rome, strolling along it at sunset is a comforting experience in which you can also be surprised by musical performances.